 To file a report electronically see our web site at www.bea.gov/efile for details.

-Estimates - If actual figures are not available, supply estimates and label them as such.
-When data items cannot be fully subdivided as required, report totals and an estimated breakdown of the totals.
+F. Estimates - If actual figures are not available, supply estimates and label them as such.
+When data items cannot be fully subdivided as required, report totals and an estimated ndents.

 SUMMARY OF INDUSTRY CLASSIFICATIONS

 AGRICULTURE, FORESTRY, FISHING, AND HUNTING